Hiswe/hiswe.github.io/source/_posts/07-from-express-to-koa.md

 - we achieved to flatten our code
 - we don't duplicate anymore the error control
-- that will no handle synchronous errors
+- the `catch` will not handle synchronous errors

 {% include_code lang:js 07-from-express-to-koa/02-express-promise.js %}